jellyfin/jellyfin-mpv-shim/README.md

 Plex client. **I plan to maintain this client, although I may not work on adding new features unless someone requests them.**

-# Building on Windows
+## Building on Windows

 There is a prebuilt version for Windows in the releases section.
+When following these directions, please take care to ensure both the python and libmpv libraries are either 64 or 32 bit.
+(Don't mismatch them.)

 1. Install [Python3](https://www.python.org/downloads/) with PATH enabled.
 Install [7zip](https://ninite.com/7zip/).
 2. After installing python3, open `cmd` as admin and run `pip install pyinstaller python-mpv requests`.